Get tasty recipes delivered to your inbox! Sign up now

 Great ingredients are key to great falafel!

-Chickpeas (Garbanzo beans): Only use dried and soaked chickpeas, not cooked or canned, for this authentic falafel recipe.
+Chickpeas (Garbanzo beans): For this authentic falafel recipe, only use dried and soaked chickpeas, not cooked or canned.

 Parsley and cilantro: These two delicious herbs add loads of flavor to your falafel.